pixie-io/pixie-demos/http2-tracing/README.md

         have (_Ctype_int, uint32, *_Ctype_char, *_Ctype_char, _Ctype_ulong, _Ctype_int)
         want (_Ctype_int, uint32, *_Ctype_char, *_Ctype_char, _Ctype_ulong, _Ctype_int, _Ctype_uint)
   ```
-  In `go.mod, uncomment any of the gobpf versions listed to see which one works on your machine.
+  In `go.mod, uncomment any of the gobpf versions listed to replace the exiting one.
-  The cause of this build failure is because gobpf is a wrapper of BCC's libbpf APIs.
-But gobpf is
+  Until the build succeeds.
+Gobpf is a wrapper of BCC's libbpf APIs, but gobpf is not released
-  not released through the same channel as BCC.
+  through the same channel as BCC, so the build failed when the versions are not compatible.

 ## Bugs & Features